ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, throw the appropriate message

-1. Responds to the source with appropriate message
+1. Responds to the source with an appropriate message
 1. In case of Exceptions, system triggers relevant error messages

 #### C. Fetch Permissions for a License Key